Siti Zailah Mohd Yusoff: Controversies and issues

 In May 2023, Siti Zailah is being investigated for illegally using water from a fire hydrant for the use of residents in her constituency facing a water shortage due to the 2023 heat wave.
 While she claimed that she has gotten permission from Air Kelantan Sdn.
 Bhd.
 (AKSB) in her Facebook page, Kelantan Fire and Rescue Department director Zainal Madasin said otherwise.
 Zainal had also checked with AKSB managing director Nazmi Ghazali Azmi and confirmed that neither agency had received any request from Siti Zailah.
 Zainal and Nazmi have lodged police reports on the issue.

 On 24 March 2024, Siti Zailah and her daughter were injured after a car accident along Jalan Bukit Antarabangsa, Ampang Jaya, Selangor.
 The accident involved a 4WD which they were in and a car.
 Investigations revealed that it was raining heavily during the time of the accident.
-The 4WD was manoeuvring around a corner when the car, that was traveling in the opposite direction, suddenly entered its path.
+The 4WD was maneuvering around a corner when the car, that was traveling in the opposite direction, suddenly entered its path.
 The 4WD driver was not able to avoid the car and crashed.
-Siti Zailah and others injured were then hospitalised at the Ampang Hospital for treatment at the emergency room yellow zone.
+Siti Zailah and others injured were then hospitalized at the Ampang Hospital for treatment at the emergency room yellow zone.
 Siti Zailah added that they were ten minutes into their drive to a fast-breaking event in Puchong, Selangor.